Scientific-Humanitarian Committee: History

-The WhK was founded in Berlin-Charlottenburg, a locality of Berlin, on 14 or 15 May 1897 (about four days before Oscar Wilde's release from prison) by Magnus Hirschfeld, a physician, sexologist and outspoken advocate for gender and sexual minorities.
-Original members of the WhK included Hirschfeld, publisher Max Spohr, lawyer Eduard Oberg and writer Franz Joseph von Bülow.
+The WhK was founded in Berlin-Charlottenburg, a locality of Berlin, on 14 or 15 May 1897 (about four days before Oscar Wilde's release from prison) by Magnus Hirschfeld, a German physician, sexologist, and outspoken advocate for gender and sexual minorities.
+Original members of the WhK included Hirschfeld, publisher Max Spohr, lawyer Eduard Oberg, and writer Franz Joseph von Bülow.
 Adolf Brand, Benedict Friedländer, Hermann von Teschenberg and Kurt Hiller also joined the organization.
 A split in the organization occurred in December 1906, led by Friedländer.

 The committee was based in the Institute for Sexual Sciences in Berlin until the institute's destruction at the hands of Nazis in 1933.
 The WhK was affiliated with the World League for Sexual Reform, another group founded by Hirschfeld which had similar aims to the committee.
 The committee had ties to gay organizations across the world, and from 1906 onward the body which crafted the committee's policy was made up of members from several European countries.
 A branch in Vienna, Austria was opened in 1906, led by Joseph Nicoladoni and Wilhelm Stekel.
 In 1911, the Dutch branch of the Scientific-Humanitarian Committee was formed by Jacob Schorer.

 The WhK took a great deal of scientific theories on human sexuality from the institute such as the idea of a third sex between a man and a woman.
 The initial focus of the committee was to repeal Paragraph 175, an anti-gay piece of legislation of the Imperial Penal Code, which criminalized "coitus-like" acts between males.
 It also sought to demonstrate the innateness of homosexuality and thus make the criminal law against sodomy in Germany at the time inapplicable.

 In campaigning against Paragraph 175, the committee argued that homosexuality was not a disease or moral failing, and said they reached this conclusion from scientific evidence.
 The group made other arguments against this law, saying for example that its repeal would reduce blackmailing behavior among male prostitutes.
 Beginning in 1919 and 1920, the WhK allied with other homosexual rights groups including the Gemeinschaft der Eigenen (Community of the Special) and Deutscher Freundschaftsverband (German Friendship Association) to oppose the law.
 Another alliance held by the committee in its activism against Paragraph 175 was with the Deutscher Bund für Mutterschutz (German League for the Protection of Motherhood), especially after proponents of Paragraph 175 proposed extending it to women.